NilsDa/speed_sensor/README.md

 - **/KiCad** -> complete KiCad project and resulting gerber files for pcb printing.
 - /Software -> miscellaneous software created mainly to experiment with certain things. not critical
 - rest: unsorted files and folders containing parts-lists/footprints/... (need to be properly sorted)

+## LICENSE

+No license because project is properly unfinished :D Whoever would want access, needs to contact me.